County of Santa Barbara

 $555,550.00 (FAA Grant) by executing the anticipated FAA Santa Ynez Valley AIG 25

-consists of administrative and fiscal activities of government that will not result in direct or indirect
+Guidelines because it consists of administrative and fiscal activities of government that will

 BOARD OF SUPERVISORS